 Generally, Indonesia is (or at least was) known more of a “backpacking” destination than one that’s primed for mass tourism.
 That said, tourism has been growing a crazy amount in this island nation – and the numbers speak for themselves.
 It’s a massive part of the Indonesian economy, so much so that it was ranked 20th in the world for the size of its tourism industry.

 Well, it might seem that way.
-The homicide rate is in decline currently (always a good thing), and is ranked on the Global Peace Index (2019) as number 41 out of 163 countries ranked, sandwiched between Malawi and Mongolia.
-That might not sound like much, but it’s ranked above Italy, and way above the USA.
+The homicide rate is in decline currently (always a good thing), and is ranked on the Global Peace Index (2021) as number 42 out of 163 countries ranked, sandwiched between Botswana and Mongolia.
+That might not sound like much, but it’s ranked above France, and way above the USA.

 Do You Want to Travel FOREVER??